wasmerio/wasmer.io/_posts/gpt-4-at-wasmer.md

 ### Non-Technical use cases

 - **Articles**: Writing articles and distributing your knowledge is an integral part of the Wasmer’s culture.
-ChatGPT has significantly reduced the time it takes to publish our articles, both internally and externally.
+ChatGPT has significantly reduced the time it takes to publish our articles, both internally and externally as it can provide quick feedback on what might need to be improved towards readability
 - **FAQs**: Generating FAQs using ChatGPT gives us the context of user’s perspective for our products
 - **Project boilerplate setup**: Writing documents for setup and installation is also an area where ChatGPT shines
 - **How-Tos and Tutorials**: One of the most important task for an open-source product is to have a lot of examples and tutorials.
 ChatGPT assists us in structuring and sometimes writing examples too.